This article originally appeared on VICE CA.

 While Love is taking the government route to a mastectomy, they are tempted to save up the money for a highly-skilled surgeon outside of the public healthcare system.

 Last year, Merkle’s girlfriend, Vancouver-based fashion designer Lillea Goian, began designing and selling T-shirts to raise money for Merkle’s top surgery.
 Up until meeting Merkle in January 2017, Goian identified as straight.
 But her androgynous fashion style often caused people to call her a boy, or caused partners to try and make her more feminine.
 Merkle was instantly accepting of Goian, and Goian of Merkle.

-McLean believes that every community in Canada should have a qualified plastic surgeon who can perform top surgery.
+McLean believes every community in Canada should have a qualified plastic surgeon who can perform top surgery.

-More people, whether they are trans or non-binary are seeking out top surgery.
+More people, whether they are trans or non-binary, are seeking out top surgery.
 According to Trans Care BC, there were 312 top surgery referrals in BC in 2017, up from 174 in 2015.